Cyprus–India relations

-Cyprus–India relations are the bilateral relations between the Cyprus and India.
+Cyprus–India relations are the bilateral relations between Cyprus and India.
 India maintains a High Commission in Nicosia.
 Cyprus maintains a High Commission in New Delhi.
+Both countries are members of the Commonwealth of Nations.

 History

 India supported Cyprus during its struggle for independence from British colonial rule.
 Diplomatic relations between Cyprus and India were established on 10 February 1962, two years after the former gained independence.

 The Indian military has participated in United Nations peacekeeping operations in Cyprus on numerous occasions.
 Three Indian Generals have served as Commanders of the United Nations Peacekeeping Force in Cyprus (UNFICYP), since its creation in 1964.
 A road in Larnaca is named after Maj.
 General Kodandera Subayya Thimayya who died in 1965, while serving as the UNFICYP Force Commander.
 In 1966, the Government of Cyprus issued a stamp commemorating Thimayya.

 Cyprus supports the India–United States Civil Nuclear Agreement, and also supports India within the Nuclear Suppliers Group (NSG) and the International Atomic Energy Agency (IAEA).

 Prime Minister Atal Bihari Vajpayee visited Cyprus in October 2002.
 During the visit, Cyprus declared its support for India's candidature as a permanent member on the UN Security Council.
 President Pratibha Patil visited the country in October 2009.
 President Tassos Papadopoulos visited India in April 2006.

 Former First of Lady of Cyprus, Lila Erulkar, the wife of President Glafcos Clerides, was born in Ahmedabad and was of Indian Jewish descent.
 Her father, Dr Abraham Erulkar, was Mahatma Gandhi's personal physician in London in September 1946.[1]
 The street in Nicosia on which the High Commission of India is located is named after Indira Gandhi.
 In India, an avenue in New Delhi is named after Archbishop Makarios III.